Shaden Abu-Hijleh

 Shaden Abu-Hijleh (February 15, 1941 – October 11, 2002) was a peace activist and philanthropist.

 Family background

 Shaden Abu-Hijleh was born as Shaden Abdel Qader Al Saleh, the daughter of Abdel Qader Al Saleh who belonged to the Al Haj Mohammed family.
 He was from the village Talfeet in southeast Nablus.
-He worked as a teacher between 1930 and 1950 and was a member of the Jordanian parliament for 30 years holding posts like minister of defense, agriculture, and public works.
-Her mother Fatimah, belonged to the Abu-Ghazaleh family.
+He worked as a teacher between 1930 and 1950 and was a member of the Jordanian parliament for 30 years, holding positions like minister of defense, agriculture, and public works.
+Her mother, Fatimah, belonged to the Abu-Ghazaleh family.